Election Rules

 • Elections are the mechanism for our members to choose their representatives

-• Wherever possible the electorate should always decide/be the decision makers
+• Wherever possible the electorate should always be the decision makers

-• We are not here to give everyone an equal chance of winning, just a fair one.
+• We are not here to give everyone an equal chance of winning, but a fair one.

 Who’s who in elections

-There is also a Chief Returning Officer who is responsible for setting these rules, interpreting articles, and conduct of elections as a whole.
-The Chief Returning Officer does not act as a Returning Officer in elections or get involved in any of the day-to-day running of elections.
-Instead, they act as an independent source of appeal with the power to make final rulings on any elections matter.
+There is also an independent Returning Officer who is responsible for setting these rules, interpreting articles, and conduct of elections as a whole.
+The RO does not get involved in the day-to-day running of elections.
+They act as an independent source of oversight and appeal with the power to make final rulings on any elections matter.

 Core Rules

-It should be noted that these rules are the property of the Chief Returning Officer and their designates and they alone will be the interpreter of them.
+It should be noted that these rules are the property of the RO and their designates and they alone will be the interpreter of them.

 Candidates shall be responsible for the actions of their campaign teams.
 Candidates must take reasonable steps to ensure that their supporter’s actions comply with the campaign rules at all times and must be able to demonstrate this in the event of a complaint against them.